 Teach them the technique

-The correct technique to brushing teeth is very important in order to keep the cavities away.
-Make sure to teach your children to brush all the surfaces in tiny circles, not just back and froth.
-Try to aim brushing their teeth for 2-3 minutes.
+The correct technique for brushing teeth is very important in order to keep the cavities away.
+Make sure to teach your children to brush all the surfaces in tiny circles, not just back and forth.
+Try to aim to brush their teeth for 2-3 minutes.

 Don’t forget to floss